Job Outlook in the Ft. Lauderdale area:

 Industry Certification & State Credential Exams:

 A certificate is issued at the successful completion of the program in accordance with state guidelines.
-Graduates are entitled to take the NCLEX-PN licensure examination.
+Graduates are eligible to take the NCLEX-PN licensure examination.
 The Florida State Board of Nursing will issue a license to those who pass the examination.

 The Florida State Board of Nursing will issue a license to those who pass the examination.
 Successful completion of the Practical Nursing course may be used toward an AS or BS Degree.

 College Credit Transfer Opportunity and/or Advanced Standing:

-Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded up to 13 credits toward an Associates Degree by Broward College or up to 10 credits by the Florida College System.
+Upon completion of the program and meeting eligibility requirements, including the attainment of an aligned industry credential, students may be awarded credits toward an Associates Degree by Broward College or the Florida College System.
+Students must enroll in Broward College within 2 years of completing the program at Atlantic Technical college.
 Additional college credit may be awarded with the attainment of additional industry credentials.

 IMPORTANT NOTE REGARDING REGISTRATION: COMPLETION OF THE REQUIREMENTS FOR ENTRY INTO THE PRACTICAL NURSING PROGRAM MAY TAKE A MINIMUM OF THREE WEEKS.
 PLEASE ALLOW SUFFICIENT TIME PRIOR TO THE REGISTRATION PERIOD TO COMPLETE ALL ENTRY REQUIREMENTS.

 - Must have at minimum, a standard high school diploma, state awarded high school diploma, or high school equivalency.
 College degrees must be from an accredited college or university.

 - Must take the TABE (Tests of Adult Basic Education) or qualify for the the Basic Skills exemption